dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 size on this test, fails the test in its second-to-last available revision^[Despite this, it does pass the test 40% of the available revisions, about triple what the other closest sizes can accomplish].
-You can see how this evolves over scale in @fig:hl_mypy and time in @fig:hl_moral.
+You can see how this evolves over scale in @fig:hl_scale and time in @fig:hl_moral.
 See @Sec:results for further discussion of performance over time.